in the wood-based panel industry

 A steam generator is used to generate process steam; this operates on the natural circulation principle and is heated using thermal oil or live steam.
 The steam generator consists of a round tube heat exchanger arranged vertically and a steam separator.

-The condensate collected from the evaporation plant is used as feed water, with boiler feed water added where required.
+The condensate collected from the evaporation plant is used as feed water, with soft water added where required.
 Almost all of the process steam is fed into the wood-based panel production plant, while a small portion is used to heat the pre-concentrator and final concentrator in the evaporation plant.

 Our global network of experienced engineers is available to you by phone or e-mail.
 Don’t hesitate to get in touch.